fission/fission/README.md

 <img src="https://docs.fission.io/images/logo.png" width="300">

-Fission is a fast serverless framework for Kubernetes with a focus on developer productivity and high performance.
+Fission is a fast and simple serverless framework for Kubernetes developed on Go majorly, with a focus to enhance developer productivity and high performance.

-Fission operates on _just the code_: Docker and Kubernetes are abstracted away under normal operation, though you can use both to extend Fission if you want to.
+Fission operates on _just the code_: Docker and Kubernetes are abstracted away under normal operations, though you can use both to extend Fission if you want to.

 Fission is extensible to any language; the core is written in Go, and language-specific parts are isolated in something called _environments_ (more below).
-Fission currently supports NodeJS, Python, Ruby, Go, PHP, Bash, and any Linux executable, with more languages coming soon.
+Fission currently supports NodeJS, Python, Ruby, Go, PHP, Bash, and any Linux executable language, with more languages coming soon.

 Table of Contents
 =================